codahale/lockstitch/design.md

 `Derive` appends an operation code to the protocol's transcript and uses the transcript as initial keying material for [HKDF][]'s `Extract` function with an empty string as the salt value.
-The resulting PRK is used with [HKDF][]'s 'Expand' function to generate a new 32-byte KDF key and to generate the requested output.
+The resulting PRK is used with [HKDF][]'s `Expand` function to generate a new KDF key and to generate the requested output.

 [HKDF]: https://tools.ietf.org/html/rfc5869